realworldocaml/book/en/command-line-parsing.md

 * help needs to be shown for all the available options.
 * interactive auto-completion of commands to assist the user.

+It's tedious and error-prone to support all this functionality manually for every program you write.
+Core simplifies this by letting you declare all your command-line options in one place, using the `Command` library.
+This then takes care of parsing the arguments, generating help text and providees interactive auto-completion to the user of the library.

-Supporting all of this functionality manually is tedious and error-prone.
-Core provides the `Command` library that lets you declare your command-line options in one data structure, and the library takes care of parsing, help generation and auto-completion.
-Command is simple to use for smaller applications, and has a sophisticated sub-command mode that groups related commands together (you may be familiar with this style from `git` or `hg`).
+The `Command` library also scales as you add more features to your programs.
+It's simple to use for small applications, but provides a sophisticated subcommand mode that groups related commands together as the application grows more options.
+You may also be familiar with this command-line style from the Git or Mercurial version control systems.

-This chapter demonstrates how to use `Command` to extend the cryptographic utility from [xref](#object-oriented-programming) and builds a simple equivalent to the `md5` and `shasum` utilities.
+This chapter demonstrates how to use `Command` to extend the cryptographic utility from [xref](#object-oriented-programming) and builds a simple equivalents to the `md5` and `shasum` utilities.
 It also demonstrates how _functional combinators_ can be used to declare complex data structures in a type-safe and elegant way.

 ## Basic command line parsing